IISSI2-IS-profs/Deliverus-Backend-2022-2023/README.md

 *  `hasRole` receives an array of roles names and check if the logged-in user has the needed role.

 At `EntityMiddleware.js` file you will find a method:
-* `checkEntityExists` checks, for a given id and entity, if  there exists a record in the corresponding table in the database that matches such id.
+* `checkEntityExists` checks, for a given id and entity, if there exists a record in the corresponding table in the database that matches such id, and in case that the record does not exist, it returns the 404 HTTP status code.

 At `ValidationHandlingMiddleware.js` file you will find a method:
 * `handleValidation` checks the result from express-validator and if an error is found, returns 422 (Validation error) and stops the validation procedure.